Skip to content

 Gotcha

-Sometimes Eden may not infer type from Elysia correctly, the following are the most common workaround to fix Eden type inference.
+Sometimes, Eden may not infer types from Elysia correctly, the following are the most common workarounds to fix Eden type inference.

 Type Strict